tomtom28/Pet-Python-Project/README.md

-# Pet-Python-Project
+# Python Code Along

 After completing the [Codecademy Course](https://www.codecademy.com/learn/python) for Python, I wanted to get some hands on experience using a Python framework so I followed a great tutorial on [scotch.io](https://scotch.io/).
-This application uses Python 2.7.x.
+This application uses Python 2.7.

 This is a simple Web App that uses the [Flask](http://flask.pocoo.org/) microframework and connects to a MySQL database and performs simple CRUD actions via [MySQL-Python](https://pypi.python.org/pypi/MySQL-python/1.2.5) and the [Flask-sqlalchemy ORM](http://flask-sqlalchemy.pocoo.org/2.1/).
 Database migrations use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 It also performes user authentication using [Flask-Login](https://flask-login.readthedocs.io/en/latest/) and secures forms with [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/).

-Notes to self....
+As of right now, the application is at the end of Part 1 of the code along.

-Future idea is to webscrape from [http://abc13.com/tag/snake/](http://abc13.com/tag/snake/).
+What was not covered in the Tutorial was delpoying the webpage to Heroku (but it does cover deploying to a different service).
+I have documented a Heroku deployment here.
+Assuming you have the Heroku CLI set up, then this show document the whole process.

 ## Running Locally